krawj/MARKDOWN/test 21 stycznia.md

 leading spaces.
 Add an optional language identifier and your code with get syntax highlighting.

 TABLES
 First Header | Second Header
 ------------ | -------------
 Content cell 1 | Content cell 2

-Content column 1 | Content column 2
-First Header Second Header
 Content cell 1 Content cell 2
-Content column 1 Content column 2
+Content column | 1 Content column 2
+i coś tam | i coś jeszcze
 GITHUB FLAVORED MARKDOWN
 Typing an @ symbol, followed by a username, will notify that person to come and view the comment.
 This is called an “@mention”, because you’re mentioning the individual.
 You can also @mention teams within an organization.
 You can create tables by assembling a list of words and dividing them with hyphens - (for the first row), and then separating each column with a pipe | :

 EMOJ I
 To see a list of every image we support, check out www.emoji-cheat-sheet.com ISSUE REFERENCES
 Any number that refers to an Issue or Pull Request will be automatically converted into a link.
 #1
 defunkt#1
 defunkt/github-flavored-markdown#1